radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/global-configuration-commands.md

 SSL_ALL
 ```

+>[!note]
->**Note - Possible values are PLAIN, SSL_ALL.
+>Possible values are PLAIN, SSL_ALL.
 Use SSL_ALL for “Always use SSL”, and PLAIN for “Never use SSL”.

 #### Updating Passwords